awbored/SecretTV-Playlist/README.md

 🎄🎄🎄 The Annual SecretTV Christmas Marathon is on! 🎄🎄🎄

-Please enjoy this specialty currated list of Christmas Specials, Commercials, and everything in between for your holiday enjoyment!
+Please enjoy this specialty curated list of Christmas Specials, Commercials, and everything in between for your holiday enjoyment!
 The marathon will run from December 23rd - December 26th!
 We have about 28 hours worth of material so the playlist will LOOP through the holiday!